 The California OER Council Project Coordinator reports directly to the Chair of ICAS, who is the key contact for the California OER Council project.
 ICAS is chaired by the CCC in 2013-14; CSU in 2014-15; and UC in 2015-16.

-For a full list of Courses and Textbooks the Council is considering for review, please reference this list.
+For a full list of Courses and Textbooks the Council considered for review, please reference this list.